julien-/void-elementor-post-grid/readme.txt

 1. Filter with general post or Custom post type
 2. Filter Custom taxonomy (all category/tags or your desired custom made category, i.e: taxanomy=portfolio-category )
 3. Filter Custom terms (i.e: which category)
-1. Number of posts
+4. Number of posts
-2. Category Filter
-3. Post Offset to skip first (x) posts
+5. Post Offset to skip first (x) posts
-4. Order by
-5. 3 image styles for featured images to show up
 6. Order by
+7. 3 image styles for featured images to show up
-7. Sticky control
+8. Sticky control

 Note: This plugin is an addon of Elementor Page Builder (https://wordpress.org/plugins/elementor/) and will only work with Elementor Page Builder installed.
 And your elementor should be up to date to latest version